 Swissport's Anti-Corruption guidelines summarise the relevant statutory provisions in Switzerland.
-Under Swiss law - like in most of the developed countries - corrupt practices are subject to criminal prosecution if they are carried out not only in Switzerland but also abroad.
+Under Swiss law - like in most of the developed countries - corrupt practices are subject to criminal prosecution if they are carried out in Switzerland and also abroad.
 Therefore, when doing business abroad, all directors, officers and employees of the Swissport Group must comply with both the Swiss rules and any applicable local rules.
-Since the international anti-corruption treaties adopted over the last few years have provided for a certain harmonisation of the national legal rules, the Swiss rules are in line with those of most of the developed countries.
+Since the international Anti-Corruption treaties adopted over the last few years have provided for a certain harmonisation of the national legal rules, the Swiss rules are in line with those of most of the developed countries.
 However, since there are slight differences from country to country, it is required to assess the applicable national rules with the support of a local lawyer in each particular case which raises anti-corruption issues.